 A full Section 7 Search consists of three components:

 Urgent searches will be given priority but Council will not guarantee a 24 hour turnaround.
-Council has the ability for you to request your Section 187 Searches online through Council’s website.
-This is a more efficient and quicker way to request your Council Searches.
+Council provides a more efficient and quicker way to request Section 7 Searches online through Council’s website.

 Make a Payment

 View What's On in our Event Calendar